khudgins/documentation/on-premise/requirements/software.rst

 Riak
 ~~~~

-enStratus is in the process of transitioning to using Riak for the database backend.
+Enstratius is in the process of transitioning to using Riak for the database backend.

 MySQL
 ~~~~~

-enStratus was originally designed to use MySQL.
+Enstratius was originally designed to use MySQL.
 The use of this software will be slowly replaced as the transition to Riak happens.

 Open JDK
 ~~~~~~~~

-enStratus uses the Java Open JDK.
+Enstratius uses the Java Open JDK.

 Jetty
 ~~~~~

-enStratus uses Jetty as an HTTP and servlet container.
+Enstratius uses Jetty as an HTTP and servlet container.

 Rabbit MQ
 ~~~~~~~~~

-enStratus uses Rabbit as the message queue.
+Enstratius uses Rabbit as the message queue.